 Our programs are accredited by the National Council for Accreditation of Teacher Education.

 The master's degree in educational psychology is a 33-credit program offered only on campus.
 You can complete the coursework itself in 18 months.
 Because the program requires a master’s thesis, the time needed to complete the entire program may vary.

 A bachelor’s degree in psychology is a plus but not required for this degree.

 Our courses will give you a foundation in major areas of the discipline.
 In addition, you will complete electives and your master's thesis.

-For a complete list of all the courses you will take and their descriptions, consult our Graduate Catalog.
+For a complete list of all the courses you will take and their descriptions, consult our course catalog.

 What Can You Do with a Master of Science in Educational Psychology?

 Graduates of our master's program in educational psychology will be well prepared for doctoral work in educational psychology or a related field as well as able to apply their studies straight to the workforce.
 Educational psychologists are in demand to explore the needs of students and educators, and to help implement new, more effective, and relevant forms of testing and evaluation.
 It’s a field with limitless potential.

 You can go on to work in a wide variety of settings: